chef/chef-web-docs/chef_master/source/resource_windows_service.rst

 ``service_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The name of the service.
-Default value: the ``name`` of the resource block.
-See the "Syntax" section above for more information.
+   An optional property to set the service name if it differs from the resource block's name.

 ``start_command``
    **Ruby Type:** String